Example: Space Shooter

 , sinA : Float

-, bulletInterval : Int
+, bulletInterval : Float

 }

-For the bullet, the CreateInitData is used to create a new bullet during the game running.
+The CreateInitData is used to create a new bullet during the game running.
 The id is determined by the layer so it's not in CreateInitData.

 Finally, we write SceneProtos.Game.Components.ComponentBase: